 PSA Test for

 A PSA test is a blood test that measures the level of PSA – Prostate Specific Antigen – in a man’s blood

 PSA is a protein made by the prostate which naturally leaks into the blood stream.
 After testing, if a man’s levels of PSA are said to be ‘raised’, it could be a sign that he has prostate cancer.
 However, a raised PSA level can also indicate that another, non-cancerous, prostate condition exists.
 Following a raised PSA test result, the only way to definitely determine whether prostate cancer exists is through a biopsy of the prostate.

-Prostate Screening Test
+Prostate Screening Package

 Early detection provides

 better chance of effective management and helps decide if further treatment might be required

 Our Consultant Urologist will discuss your results with you and make recommendations if further tests or investigations are required.

 The earlier a cancer is picked up, the easier it is to treat it and the more likely the treatment is to be successful.
 It is important that you get a prostate screen as soon as possible if you notice worrying symptoms.